The Best Blog Hosting Sites for Business Owners

 “For someone who is new to web building, [Squarespace] is the way to go.
 The themes look great, and having used Wix in the past, I feel Squarespace really beat them when it came to style and looks.”

-WordPress.com is best for advanced customization options
+WordPress.com: Best for advanced customization

 WordPress is considered by many to be the best place to start a blog.
 It offers tons of customization options, plugins, and tools, and its community support features are second to none.